Luxury travel is one of the fastest growing forms of travel, and that

 • It’s prestigious and we have great stories to tell other travel writers.

 • Luxury travel can be customized to the market you want to focus on.
-It’s open for what you love doing, as long as it’s exclusive, upscale and someone wants to publish an article about it.
+It’s open for what you love doing, and where you love to travel.
+As long as it’s exclusive and upscale, someone wants to publish an article about it.

 Luxury travel might involve “taking the waters” in exclusive spas around the world and being pampered into a blissful coma with spa treatments.